 A Guide To Great British Winter Walks

-accommodation-leisure hallmark-hotel-wrexham-llyndir-hall-near-chester hallmark-inn-chester hallmark-hotel-preston-leyland hallmark-hotel-bournemouth-carlton hallmark-hotel-bournemouth-east-cliff hallmark-hotel-bournemouth-west-cliff hallmark-hotel-carlisle hallmark-hotel-the-queen-chester hallmark-hotel-stratford-upon-avon-the-welcombe
+accommodation-leisure hallmark-hotel-wrexham-llyndir-hall-near-chester hallmark-inn-chester hallmark-hotel-preston-leyland hallmark-hotel-bournemouth-carlton hallmark-hotel-bournemouth-east-cliff hallmark-hotel-carlisle hallmark-hotel-chester-the-queen hallmark-hotel-stratford-upon-avon-the-welcombe

 A Guide To Great British Winter WalksWinter is here, but as Alfred Wainwright famously quipped, ‘there’s no such thing as bad weather, only unsuitable clothing’.
 Here at Hallmark Hotels we wholly agree with the sentiments, too.
 That's why we've come up with a guide to Great British winter walks.
 It’s cold, blustery and potentially damp out there, but nevertheless the U.K. is stunning this time of year, and nothing beats wrapping up warm and heading out to experience that beauty first hand.
 With this in mind we have put together the following guide to winter walks, taking in everything from what to wear to where and why to go, and what to pack.
 Call it a New Year's gift, from us to you.